 - FS-CT (Compact): Designed for low voltage battery systems from 7.5V to 42V.

 - FS-LT (Light): Designed for battery systems from 12V to 100V

 - XT/Extended: Designed for high voltage battery systems from 13V to 900V.

 You can find more information about our systems here

 All of our battery management systems are built with CAN Bus 2.0 A&B interface for charger control and system interfacing.
 The BMS supports all baud rates ranging from 125 kbps to 1 Mbps.
 Both standard and extended CAN IDs are supported by the BMS.

-Our CAN View desktop software suite allows two-way communication with the battery management systems for system configuration, real-time data visualization, authentication and data transfer to our battery intelligence platform, Edison Analytics.
+Our CAN View desktop software suite allows two-way communication with the battery management systems for system configuration, real-time data visualization, authentication and data transfer to our battery intelligence platform, Altergo.

 Yes, we’ve specially designed and built paralleling algorithms to enable our BMS to support

 not just 2, 3 or 4 batteries but a total of 18 batteries connected in parallel!

 Paralleling just 2 batteries together is a challenge for the BMS!
 This is because when two batteries of significantly different voltages are connected in parallel, a large amount of circulating current will flow between them in accordance with the difference in their voltages.
 This circulating current can damage the battery packs.
 Hence the BMS needs to ensure that batteries are allowed to be connected in parallel only when their voltages are similar.